 The Castle is open year-round to visitors and cost of entry is 15euro for adults, 6euro for children aged 8-16, children under 8 are free and students/pensioners are 12euro.

 Did you know?
-You can purchase a Season Pass for the Blarney Castle Grounds, the price for an adult for a year pass is €75, a student is €60 and a family pass is €170.
+You can purchase an Annual Pass for the Blarney Castle Grounds, the price for an adult for a year pass is €75, a student is €60 and a family pass is €170.
 Absolute bargain!
 You can find more pricing information here

 Want to know more?
 You can find more information about the Blarney Castle and Gardens here